yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/overview.md

 The **Overview** tab shows metrics averaged over all the nodes in the cluster.

 You can enable alerts for CPU usage and disk usage.
-Refer to [Cloud alerts](../cloud-alerts/).
+Refer to [Alerts](../cloud-alerts/).

 The following table describes the metrics available on the **Overview**.